abx393/particle-collision-simulation/README.md

 # particle-collision-simulation
-A physics simulation of elastic collisions between particles of varying sizes
+A physics simulation of elastic collisions between particles of varying sizes.